Human-to-human transmission confirmed in China coronavirus

 Wuhan has also adopted measures to control the flow of people leaving the city, Geng said.

-The virus causing the current outbreak is different from those previously identified, Chinese scientists said earlier this month.
-Initial symptoms of the novel coronavirus include fever, cough, tightness of the chest and shortness of breath.
+Initial symptoms of the novel coronavirus include fever, cough, tightness of the chest and shortness of breath, and those seriously ill developed pneumonia.

 On the Weibo social media platform, which is widely used in China, people posted prevention advice such as wearing masks and washing hands.
-State broadcaster CCTV recommended staying warm, increasing physical activity, eating lightly and avoiding crowded places.
 Some people said they had canceled their travel plans and were staying home for Lunar New Year.

 Associated Press researcher Yu Bing in Beijing, writer Hyung-jin Kim in Seoul, South Korea, and writer Rob Gillies in Toronto contributed to this report.